Q. What’s wrong with the world?

 A. No. Father Riley informs us on page 387.
 “At most, epikeia can excuse the individual from the precept, but it can never confer the capacity to act.
 Epikeia cannot bestow upon him the power which he does not now possess, nor can epikeia restore the power which the law has withdrawn.
 For such bestowal or restoration of power a positive act is required.”

-Q. What does it mean that the Church’s sold purpose is the salvation of souls?
+Q. What does it mean that the Church’s sole purpose is the salvation of souls?

 A. St. Robert Bellarmine cites the unanimous teaching of the Fathers in his work “de Romano Pontifice,” where he states: “Heretics [and below we will see that these “clerics’ are both heretics and schismatics] who return to the Church must be received as laymen, even though they have been formerly priests or bishops in the Church.
 St. Optatus (lib.
 1 cont.
 Parmen.).”